Portal Effects in Blender

 PART ONE: Setting up the portal window instances

 Add a new Empty to your scene and for the time being, place it off to the side.
 Name it "Portal Out".
 Create a new plane and leave all the size and rotation parameters at their defaults.
 This will act as the portal window.
 Name it "Portal In".
 Now the plan is to place the plane where you want the "ingoing" portal, and the Empty where you want the "outgoing" portal.
-Apply a new Geometry Nodes modifier to the plane and switch to the Geometry Nodes editor.
+Apply a new Geometry Nodes modifier to the "Portal In" object and switch to the Geometry Nodes editor.

 We're going to make 2 instances of the portal window, so connect your Group Input to a Geometry To Instances node, and then a Join Geometry Node to the Goup Output node:

 One instance will go straight through and the other will be transformed somehow to be properly instanced on the Empty.
-We'll start like this (note that I've set the Transform Geometry node to work with a Transformation Matrix, instead of the individual components):
+We'll start like this (note that I've set the Transform Geometry node to work with a Transformation Matrix, instead of the individual components).
+Make sure the Transform Geometry node mode is set to "Matrix":

 Finally, we're going to need to capture Position, Rotation, and Scale components for each instance because the Material for the portal will need them, and unfortunately at this time the Material nodes have no matrix operators.
-So, make the following node setup and convert it into a Group, because we'll need it twice (note that we're capturing these attributes in the Instance domain - each instance will capture its own unique values):
+So, make the following node setup and convert it into a Group, because we'll need it twice (note that we're capturing these vector attributes in the Instance domain - each instance will capture its own unique values):

-The group inputs will be Geometry and a Transformation matrix.
+The group inputs must be Geometry and a Transformation matrix.
 Someday, the Material editor will support matrices, and this silliness won't be needed - we'll just capture the matrices directly.
 Let's capture that info:

 OK, so now what to capture?
 The Ray Portal BSDF shader node requires Position and Direction input vectors.
 The transform information from the Portal In object needs to be provided to the Portal Out instance, and vice-versa.
-But each object has its own transform information, so the transform we provide has to be the relative transform between the two.
+But each object has its own transform information, so the transform we provide must be the relative transform between the two.
 If we take the transform from the Self object and invert it, that effectively "undoes" the transform that brought that object to its current position, rotation, and scale.
 If we then multiply the Portal Out's transform by this inverted one from Portal In, we effectively compute the transformation from Portal In into Portal Out.
 In other words, we've figured out how to subsequently translate, rotate and scale from the Portal In object to get to the Portal Out object.
 We will need this final result for the shader.

 And of course, we need that same transformation information that goes the other way for the other instance:

-And finally, we want to apply the transformation of where the Portal Out empty is to the inverted transform of where the Portal In object is and assert it onto the 2nd instance.
+And finally, we want to apply the transformation of where the Portal Out empty is to the inverted transform of where the Portal In object is and assert it onto the second instance.
 Note the order of the multiplication here - we're taking the inverted transform of 'self' and applying the transform of 'out' to it:

 We apply it this way because otherwise the instance is going to appear relative to the Portal In object, and we want it to appear to be independent.
 By taking the transform of the Portal In object and inverting it we're effectively computing how to move the item back to the "ground state" of no translation, rotation, or scale.
 By then subsequently applying the "Portal Out" transform, we're figuring out exactly where to place (and rotate and scale) the Portal Out instance of the plane.